haiko-xyz/amm/docs/3-wip.md

 - Tests for setting owner
 - Tests for setting flash loan fee
 - Tests for protocol fees
+- Add fuzzing and invariant tests
-- Tests for dynamic fees
+- Add tests for event emission

 Other to dos

+- Add timelock to upgrade function
 - Review access controls, timelock, and other security features
 - Review gas usage
 - Review flash loan attack vectors